 Together with the interdisciplinary Global Malaria Epidemiology team, I had the opportunity to develop spatiotemporal models to obtain malaria risk maps and estimates.
 These are used by World Health Organisation (WHO) and the Institute of Health Metrics and Evaluation (IHME) in their annual reports to inform policy decisions.
 Another highlight of my time at MAP was the collaboration with colleagues at the National Malaria Control Programme and Institut Pasteur in Madagascar on studying the seasonality of malaria using health facility data.

 Disaster Analytics for Society, NTU

 In October 2019, I returned to Singapore where I grew up and joined the Disaster Analytics for Society lab which is led by Assistant Prof. David Lallemant.
-Here, I have been tackling problems involving earthquake damage estimation and volcano tephra model calibration with researchers at the Earth Observatory of Singapore (EOS) and Asian School of the Environment (ASE).
+Here, I have been tackling problems including earthquake damage estimation and volcano tephra model calibration with researchers at the Earth Observatory of Singapore (EOS) and Asian School of the Environment (ASE).
 These involve the synthesis of multiple datasets and addressing the spatial correlation inherent in them.
-Together with Prof. Almut Veraart at Imperial College London, we have also been looking at the topic of connected extremes, from the impact of consecutive disasters on communities to the use of non-extreme data to inform extremal behaviour.
+Together with Prof. Almut Veraart at Imperial College London, we have also been looking at the topic of modelling connected extreme events.

 My hope is to continue this work of addressing interdisciplinary problems with statistics and spatiotemporal modelling, to contribute to informing policy through evidence-based analysis.